mariasfiraiala/GSoC-Shadow-Stack/README.md

 Thus, traditional means of using the compiler based `ShadowCallStack` can not be applied to Unikraft images.
 More exactly, providing a runtime (not yet supported by LLVM's `compiler-rt`) for this security mechanism can not follow the path of using, for instance, the `arch_prctl` syscall, very nicely documented [here](https://gist.github.com/moyix/f2e101348209ddeb7eba903147a867aa).

-Moreover, what's really so interesting about Unikraft is the ability of building images for a plethora of architectures and platforms, ergo, the initial goal of my GSoC project (Shadow Stack for `AArch64` based apps) could easily come to light while maintaning separation and modularity.
+Moreover, what's really so interesting about Unikraft is the ability of building images for a plethora of architectures and platforms, ergo, the initial goal of my GSoC project (Shadow Stack for `AArch64` based apps) could easily come to light while maintaining separation and modularity.

 ![unikraft architecture](images/unikraft-architecture.png)